 In boxing, just like in life, time is either on your side or it can become your own worst enemy.
 Make the boxing timer a part of your routine.
 Treat it like it is as important a piece of equipment as the heavy bag or mitt work and it will become something that works for you, not against you.
 A fighter is either counting the seconds or making the seconds count.

-Douglas Ward is the Director of Marketing for TITLE Boxing
+Written by Douglas Ward, the Director of Marketing for TITLE Boxing

 Get your timers and punch counters here.